 Is there anything tougher than disappointment?
-Well, probably… But disappointment – real profound, down to the depths of your soul disappointment – is a tough one.
+Well, price probably… But disappointment – real profound, down to the depths of your soul disappointment – is a tough one.
 Disappointment sucks the life out of you and makes everything feel like it’s happening underwater.
 It makes you feel defeated.
 Tired.
 Like you just want to sit down for a while (or maybe forever).

 Today, I received news about the MRI I had done at the end of last week – and the news was disappointing.
 The results show a new kind of arthritis in my spine.

 My first reaction was to cry.
 My second reaction was to Google.
 I think I’ve moved on to stage three now… And stage three is really profound disappointment.